Music at Eppleton

 Teacher/ Literacy & Reading Lead/ Music Lead

 I always wanted to be a teacher and love teaching in Upper Key Stage 2.
-I love to spend time with family and friends, especially with my little one, Charlie.
+I love to spend time with family and friends, especially with my two little boys, Charlie and Theo.

 Black